-- 1.1.2.1.1.1.
-Children and Young People's Plan; - 1.1.3.1.1.2.
-Crime and Disorder Reduction Strategy; - 1.1.4.1.1.3.
-Development Plan Documents; - 1.1.5.1.1.4.
-Licensing Authority Policy Statements; - 1.1.6.1.1.5.
-Local Transport Plan-; - 1.1.7.1.1.6.
-Youth Justice Plan; and - 1.1.7.
-Housing Strategy - 1.1.8.
-Corporate Plan - 1.1.8.1.1.9.
-Annual Senior Officer Pay Policy Statement. - 1.2.
-The approval or adoption of the Budgetary Framework and -Ffor the purposes of this Constitution, "Budgetary Framework" shall, unless the context expressly requires otherwise, mean: - 1.2.1.
-The Revenue Budget; - 1.2.2.
-Ithe Capital Programme: - 1.2.3. the Capital Strategy; - 1.2.4. the Medium Term Financial Plan; and- - 1.2.5. \pm to the extent that it is not covered by 1.2.1 to 1.2.4 (a) (d) above: - a) any plan or strategy for the control of the Council's borrowing, investments or capital expenditure or for determining the Ceouncil's minimum revenue provision; and - b) any other financial requirements that legislation expressly requires to be determined by Full Council.
+- 1.1.
+Approving the Key Policy Framework which shall mean the Corporate Plan and any policy or strategy required by law or by the Council to be approved by Full Council including the following:

+- 1.1.1.
+Children and Young People's Plan;

+- 1.1.2.
+Crime and Disorder Reduction Strategy;

+- 1.1.3.
+Development Plan Documents;

+- 1.1.4.
+Licensing Authority Policy Statements;

+- 1.1.5.
+Local Transport Plan;

+- 1.1.6.
+Youth Justice Plan; and

+- 1.1.7.
+Housing Strategy

+- 1.1.8.
+Corporate Plan

+- 1.1.9.
+Annual Senior Officer Pay Policy Statement.

+- 1.2.
+The approval or adoption of the Budgetary Framework and for the purposes of this Constitution, "Budgetary Framework" shall, unless the context expressly requires otherwise, mean:

+- 1.2.1. the Revenue Budget;

+- 1.2.2. the Capital Programme;

+- 1.2.3. the Capital Strategy;

+- 1.2.4. the Medium Term Financial Plan; and

+- 1.2.5. to the extent that it is not covered by 1.2.1 to 1.2.4 above:

+- a) any plan or strategy for the control of the Council's borrowing, investments or capital expenditure or for determining the Council's minimum revenue provision; and

+- b) any other financial requirements that legislation expressly requires to be determined by Full Council.

+- 1.3.
+The approval of any of the above documents in the event they, or part of them, need to be submitted to the Secretary of State or any Government Minister for final approval, including where they are to be submitted in draft form.